Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - It should monitor and report the resource usage  through system syslog message
  - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
 By default  system monitoring service should get started by default.
  - It should support three levels of threshold limit for each resource type
- - It should support INFO, WARN and CRITICAL log level correcponding to threshold limit.
+ - It should support INFO, WARN and CRITICAL log level correcponding to each threshold limit.

 Resouce Monitoring
  - CPU Monitoring
-	 - Generate the syslog alert with process stats when its usage crosses threshold limit.
+	 - Generate the syslog alert with process stats when its usage crosses the threshold limit.
 	 - CPU threshold shall be  predefined as  80%, 90%, 100%.
  - Memory Monitoring
 	 - Generate the syslog alert with proceess memory stats when its usages crosses the threshold limit.